MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 #### Virtual deployment

-This table shows the minimum number of drives by type for hardware deployments such as Azure Stack HCI, Windows Server, and Windows Server Azure Edition.
+This table shows the minimum number of drives by type for virtual deployments such as Windows Server guest VM and Windows Server Azure Edition.

 | Drive type present (capacity only) | Minimum drives required |
 |------------------------------------|-------------------------|